dcshzj/GlobalPageEdit/README.md

 This is a bot that is written in python that edits Wikimedia wikis in the [beta cluster](http://deployment.wikimedia.beta.wmflabs.org) and creates global user pages for anyone.

 This tool depends on:

-1. Python 2.7 and above (not Python 3)
+1. [wikitools](https://code.google.com/p/python-wikitools/) (SVN checkout the wikitools directory in trunk in the same folder as the script)

-2. [wikitools](https://code.google.com/p/python-wikitools/) (SVN checkout the wikitools directory in trunk in the same folder as the script)
+2. Not Python 3.

 ### Setting up the script
 This script needs a list of URLs in a separate file (called listofwikis.txt in the same directory).
 You would have to manually generate it so that the bot knows where to edit.
 Please omit the ".org" suffix as it is already included in the script.